wdzhong/NFTA-process-data/README.md

 This table shows an example of the result for one day with time interval set to be 5 minutes.

+In this project, we call this matrix "speed matrix"

 | Road\Time   | 00:00 - 00:04 | 00:05 - 00:09  | 00:10 - 00:14 | ... | 23:55 - 23:59 |
 | :---:       |    :----:   |     :---: | :---: | :---: | :---: |
 | Road 1      |         | 30.5       |        | ... |